nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Guarantees**

-* A lesson will be edited only if the edited lesson is still valid.
+* A lesson will be edited only if the lesson is still valid after being edited.

 **MSS**